AlfredoSystems/Rotini-Hardware/README.md

 * TVS diode protection for GPIO pins (including LED drivers)
 * Hookup accelerometer interrupt pins
 * Remove C14!
+* use pogopads instead of solder jumpers for bootstraping
 * probably should move A2_CS off gpio46
 * Use PCB trace antenna for main Antenna?
 * move away from JST SH?